Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Experimental results: Learning with Privacy and Robustness

-{\bf Choices for parameter updates. } A key design choice in our framework is determining which parameters the BBO algorithm should probe and modify.
-To explore this, we experiment with a couple of multiplicative update schemes (detailed in~\cref{concrete}) across different layers of the model: the outer (unembedding) layer (Experiment 1), $Q$ matrices of atttention layers (Experiment 2) or all normalization layers (Experiment 3).
-We distinguish between {\em low-rank (LoRa)} - rank-$1$ in fact (Experiment 1), {\em broadcast} (Experiment 2) and full (Experiment 3) updates; LoRa multiplies the weight matrix by a low rank matrix, broadcast multiplies pointwise by a matrix with identical rows and full multiplies by an update matrix directly.
-For full details refer to~\cref{concrete}.
-We have deliberately used sparse (low rank, few layer) updates, optimizing over only a miniscule fraction of the parameters (between $\approx 4K$ and $\approx 266K$).
-Indeed, BBO poorly scales up, and the number of evaluations to reach some optimum is known to increase linearly with the dimension \cite{nesterov2017random}, making low-budget BBO out-of-reach, except when the actual dimensionality of the problem (dimension of the manifold of interest) is much lower -- as is probably the case here.
+{\bf Choices for parameter updates.} A key design choice in our framework is choosing which parameters the BBO algorithm should modify.
+To explore this, we experiment with a couple of multiplicative update schemes, across different layers of the model: the outer (unembedding) layer (Experiment 1), $Q$ matrices of attention layers (Experiment 2) or all normalization layers (Experiment 3).
+We distinguish between {\em low-rank (LoRA)} - rank-$1$ in fact (Experiment 1), {\em broadcast} (Experiment 2) and {\em full} (Experiment 3) updates; {\em LoRA} multiplies the weight matrix by a low rank matrix, {\em broadcast} multiplies pointwise by a matrix with identical rows and {\em full} multiplies by an update matrix directly.
+For full details, refer to~\cref{concrete}.
+We optimize a small number of parameters, between $\approx 4K$ and $\approx 266K$, as BBO algorithms are known to scale poorly unless the problem’s effective dimensionality is much lower~\cite{nesterov2017random}, which is likely the case here.

-\paragraph{Experiment 1 (rank-1, output layer updates).} In a first series of experiments on Llama3.1-8B (resp.
-Llama3.1-8B-Instruct) we test \retrofit\ performance on GSM8k-test, mostly with 1 seed (sometimes 2). \cref{xplama} illustrates the results: while \DCMA\ was our favorite choice, we ran other BBO algorithms to validate the robustness of the \retrofit\ approach.
+\textbf{Experiment 1 (rank-1, output layer updates).} In a first series of experiments on Llama3.1-8B (resp.
+Llama3.1-8B-Instruct) we test \retrofit\ performance on GSM8K-test, mostly with 1 seed (sometimes 2). \cref{xplama} illustrates the results: while \DCMA\ was our favorite choice, we ran other BBO algorithms to validate the robustness of the \retrofit\ approach.

-\paragraph{Experiment 2 (broadcast updates on attention layers).} In this setting, we again train a range of BBO algorithms on the GSM8K training set on Llama3.1-8B (Base) using ~\citep{meta_lingua}, to explore out-of-distribution generalization capabilities of \retrofit\ with evaluations on SVAMP~\citep{patel-etal-2021-nlp} and GSM+\citep{gsmplus}, in addition to GSM8k-test.
-We experiment with broadcast updates on $Q$-matrices of the 1st, 8th or all attention layers.
+\textbf{Experiment 2 (broadcast updates on attention layers).} In this setting, we again train a range of BBO algorithms on the GSM8K training set on Llama3.1-8B (Base) to explore out-of-distribution generalization capabilities of \retrofit\ with evaluations on SVAMP~\citep{patel-etal-2021-nlp} and GSM+\citep{gsmplus}, in addition to GSM8K-test.
+We experiment with {\em broadcast} updates on $Q$-matrices of the 1st, 8th, or all attention layers.
 We have added bet-and-run variants which enjoy particularly strong generalization guarantees (see ~\cref{sec:generalization}).